gilcarmel/CarND-Advanced-Lane-Lines/README.md

   * Divide the image into ten horizontal bands.
 From the bottom, for each band:
     * Create search window centered horizontally above the the previous band's detection (or histogram peak for the bottom band)
     * Calculate the center of mass of white pixels in the search window
-    * Add the center of mass to the list of points
+    * Add the center of mass to a list of points

 | <img src="./writeup_images/frame_0610/09_lane_line_points.jpg" width="400"/>       |
 |:-------------:|